THE CO-MO SCHOLARSHIP APPLICATION PERIOD IS NOW OPEN UNTIL MAY 1!

 The period to apply for a Co-Mo scholarship opens April 1.
 All application materials must be turned in by May 1.

-“Co-Mo Electric Cooperative exists to improve the quality of life for the region we serve,” said Aaron Bradshaw, the cooperative’s CEO and general manager.
+“Co-Mo exists to improve the quality of life for the region we serve,” said Aaron Bradshaw, the cooperative’s CEO.
 “Operation Round Up is one of the ways our members can help us improve lives in Co-Mo Country.
 From college scholarships to helping families who have fallen on hard times, the money members donate helps people right here in our communities.”

-Marisa Oehrke, Co-Mo Electric Cooperative executive administrative assistant and coordinator of the Operation Round Up program, said offering the scholarships is in keeping with the values of the electric cooperative world.
+Michele Stufflebean, Co-Mo Executive Administrative Assistant and Coordinator of the Operation Round Up program, said offering the scholarships is in keeping with the values of the electric cooperative world.

-To be eligible, students must have their permanent residence within Co-Mo Electric’s service territory, though they do not have to receive electric service from the cooperative.
+To be eligible, students must have their permanent residence within Co-Mo’s service territory, though they do not have to receive electric service from the cooperative.
 Students must plan on attending an accredited technical or academic school.
-First-time recipients will be required to attend a financial seminar at Co-Mo Electric’s office in Tipton.
+First-time recipients will be required to attend a financial seminar at Co-Mo’s office in Tipton.
+Further guidelines are attached to the application.